 Not all members of the parish community will have the time, energy, strength or ability to serve in these roles, however, individuals must be careful not to excuse themselves too easily.
 And it might also be helpful for us to reexamine our situation every so often.
 The time available to a business person or to parents with young children may be very limited.
 But eventually business people retire and children grow up, leaving those individuals with more free time at their disposal.
 What is important is that all understand that the celebration of liturgy is not just the responsibility of the pastor, although he is delegated by the Bishop to oversee the liturgical life of the parish.
 Pastors need the help of their people, the people who are serious about living out their baptismal right and responsibility to worship.

 Finally, this catalogue of specialized roles might give the impression that those who are not exercising one of these roles are free to sit back passively and simply let the liturgy happen around them.
 Nothing could be further from the truth.
 Those who come together for liturgy do not have the luxury of acting as passive "pew potatoes," waiting for all to be done for them.
 The liturgy is not only their right, it is their duty, their responsibility, and that responsibility includes full engagement throughout the liturgical celebration.
-The baptized faithful who form the congregation are called to join in praise and thanksgiving in song and spoken word; to listen attentively to God"s Word, to exercise their baptismal priesthood in prayer for the Church, the world and all in need during the Prayer of the Faithful.
-In the Liturgy of the Eucharist they join their prayer to that of the priest celebrant, offering Christ the Victim, "not only by means of the hands of the Priest but also together with him and so that they may learn to offer their very selves" (GIRM, no. 95), and their participation culminates in the reception of the Body and Blood of the Lord, the sacrament which unites them more fully with Christ their Head and with one another.
+The baptized faithful who form the congregation are called to join in praise and thanksgiving in song and spoken word; to listen attentively to God"s Word, to exercise their baptismal priesthood in prayer for the Church, the world and all in need during the General Intercessions.
+In the Liturgy of the Eucharist they join their prayer to that of the priest celebrant, offering Christ the Victim, not only through the hands of the priest, but also together with him and offer themselves as well (GIRM, no. 95) and their participation culminates in the reception of the Body and Blood of the Lord, the sacrament which unites them more fully with Christ their Head and with one another.

 In their sincere efforts to participate, those present minister to the priest celebrant, to others who serve in liturgical roles, and to one another.
 Their attention and active engagement in the celebration can draw from the priest celebrant and the other ministers the best they have to offer.
 Their enthusiastic song and verbal responses made with conviction can encourage others to sing and respond; their very presence at the celebration of Mass when so many other enticing options might have been chosen instead supports and reinforces others who have made the same choice.